heholek/copyparty/bin/handlers/README.md

 ## on404

+* [redirect.py](redirect.py) sends an HTTP 301 or 302, redirecting the client to another page/file
 * [sorry.py](answer.py) replies with a custom message instead of the usual 404
 * [nooo.py](nooo.py) replies with an endless noooooooooooooo
 * [never404.py](never404.py) 100% guarantee that 404 will never be a thing again as it automatically creates dummy files whenever necessary